 The SaltireI took this photo at Loch Achtriochtan in Glencoe.
 As I was waiting for the morning sun to crest the Aonach Eagach ridge the clouds drifted into position creating a perfect mirror image of the Saltire - the flag of Scotland (a white diagonal cross on a blue background).
 The image has been liked and/or copied over 100,000 times.
 It has been used as the front cover for the national St Andrew's Awards 2018 and in various other publications.
 A tutorial on how I created the image is on the Video page

-Ben A'anThis image made the finals of Mountain Photo of the Year 2017.
+Ben A'anThis image made the finals of Mountain Photo of the Year 2017 and was a front cover image in Trail Magazine.
 It is a photo of me on the summit of Ben A'an in The Trossachs.
 I remotely controlled my camera using my iPhone.
 I didn't win but to be honest there were better photos than mine - I was pleased to make the finals.

 The StorrThe rock pinnacle in the centre is the Old Man of Storr, with the area below known as The Sanctuary.
 I wanted something different from the standard shot of the Old Man (normally taken by everyone looking down from out of shot on the left and climbed to the cliffs behind.